Zeckmathederg/glfs/README.md

 For all targets, setting the parameter `REV=systemd` is needed to build the systemd version of the book.

+Furthermore, the dark theme is the default, but you can switch the theme by running `switch-theme` with the parameter `light` or `dark`.

 Other Makefile targets are: `pdf`, `nochunks`, `validate`, and `glfs-patch-list`.

 `pdf`: builds GLFS as a PDF file.